-1 to continue its technical studies and to make recommendations concerning technical and operational implementation, as necessary, for advanced solutions to meet the needs of public protection and disaster relief radiocommunication applications, taking into account the capabilities, evolution and any resulting transition requirements of the existing systems, particularly those of many developing countries, for national and international operations;
+1 to continue its technical studies and to make recommendations concerning technical and operational implementation, as necessary, for advanced solutions to meet the needs of PPDR radiocommunication applications, taking into account the capabilities, evolution and any resulting transition requirements of the existing systems, particularly those of many developing countries, for national and international operations;

-2 to conduct further appropriate technical studies in support of possible additional identification of other frequency ranges to meet the particular needs of certain countries in Region 1 which have given their agreement, especially in order to meet the radiocommunication needs of public protection and disaster relief agencies.
+2 to review and, as appropriate, revise Recommendation ITU-R M.2015 and other relevant ITU-R Recommendations and Reports.

 Reasons: The benefits of regionally or internationally harmonized frequency bands have been documented in Resolution 646 and in many studies and reports.
 These benefits include, among others, achieving economies of scale and expanded equipment availability, possibly increasing competition and improved spectrum management and planning.
 Since the initial adoption of Resolution 646 in 2003, major technological developments have taken place in mobile broadband technologies.
 In recent years, the focus on PPDR radiocommunications has shifted significantly towards broadband applications which led to the establishment of WRC-15 agenda item 1.3, in accordance with Resolution 648 (WRC-12).
 Resolution 648 (WRC-12) notes “the changes that have occurred in the requirements for PPDR applications and the emerging demand for broadband PPDR applications, including high-speed data, video and multimedia” in describing this recent shift in focus towards broadband applications for PPDR.